 NGO engaged in increasing youth influence in society

-The webinar will be recorded, and presentations will be shared afterward.
 The event is part of Nordregio’s peer-to-peer learning project to support the implementation of Agenda 2030 at the local level across the Nordics.
 The project is financed by the Nordic Council of Ministers.